netmagik/netmagik/README.md

 # Hi!  👋🏼  I'm Irina

 I'm a software engineer with a passion for web performance and user experience.
 I love learning about new web technologies and all things about JavaScript.
+<br /> When I'm not coding, I'm either baking bread 🍞, running 🏃‍♀️, learning Spanish 🇪🇸  or playing with my dog Cali 🐶.

 - 👨‍💻 See my [website](https://www.irinablumenfeld.com) for more information